Optimal detection of the feature matching map in presence of noise and outliers: Problem Formulation

-Our ultimate goal is to design estimators that have an expected error smaller than a prescribed level $\alpha$ under the weakest possible conditions on the nuisance parameter $\bthetadiese$ and noise level $\bsigmadiese$.
-The problem of matching becomes more difficult with hardly distinguishable features.
-To quantify this phenomenon, we introduce the relative separation distance $\bar\k(\btheta,\bsigma)$ and the relative outlier separation distance $\bar\k_{\text{out}}(\bthetadiese, \bsigmadiese, \pi^*)$, which measure the minimal distance-to-noise ratio between inlier features and the minimal distance-to-noise ratio between inlier and outlier features, respectively.
-Denoting $[n] \triangleq \{1, \dots, n\}$ the precise definitions read as
+We are interested in designing estimators that have an expected error smaller than a prescribed level $\alpha$ under the weakest possible conditions on the nuisance parameter $\bthetadiese$ and noise level $\bsigmadiese$.
+Clearly, the problem of matching becomes more difficult with hardly distinguishable features.
+To quantify this phenomenon, we introduce the normalized separation distance $\kinin = \kinin(\bthetadiese, \bsigmadiese, \pi^*)$ and the normalized outlier separation distance $\kinout = \kinout(\bthetadiese, \bsigmadiese, \pi^*)$, which measure the minimal distance-to-noise ratio between inliers and the minimal distance-to-noise ratio between inliers and outliers, respectively.
+The precise definitions read as

-Notice that $\bar\kappa(\bthetadiese, \bsigmadiese, \pi^*)$ can be rewritten as
+Notice that $\kinin$ can be rewritten as